Home Google Tools How To Add a Contact Form on Google Sites | Google Booking Form

 3.1

 • Pick the newly created Google Sites contact form.
-In case you don’t see the form, you might have created it under a different Google account.
+If you can’t see the form, you might have created it under a different Google account.

 • Find the location where you want to add the Google booking form